The high limestone cliffs and overprinted cave at Mudjin Harbour

 • Reserve your rental car on North Caicos prior to your planned trip.
 It’s easiest to pay with cash when you pick up the rental on North Caicos.
 Calling direct is the most effective way to book.

-• Have an idea of the sights, attractions, and beaches that you’d like to visit.
+• Have an idea of the sites, attractions, and beaches that you’d like to visit.
 See Things to Do for ideas.

 • Show up at the ferry dock at Heaving Down Rock Marina on Providenciales 20–30 minutes prior to ferry boat departure, and purchase tickets at the Caribbean Cruisin' office (the yellow building).
 Parking is free.